Lower Burrell man headed to court on assault charges

 According to police, on Oct.
 25, Deluisio struck the victim's face with his elbow, causing swelling and numbness.

 On Dec.
-11, police say Deluisio threw a cell phone at the woman, striking her in the nose.
+11, police say Deluisio threw a cellphone at the woman, striking her in the nose.
 Deluisio then allegedly threw a large candle at the victim, striking her in the cheek.
 Police say he then grabbed her by the throat and lifted her off the ground.
 When Deluisio released her, police say, he punched the victim in her face, cracking and chipping her teeth.

 According to court records, police say Deluisio's assaults on the victim continued until March of this year, when he was arrested again.

-Deluisio is currently being held in the Westmoreland County Prison in lieu of a $50,000 bond pending a formal arraignment scheduled for June 27.
+Deluisio is being held in the Westmoreland County Prison in lieu of a $50,000 bond pending a formal arraignment scheduled for June 27.

 Matthew Medsger is a Tribune-Review staff writer.
 Reach him at 724-226-4675, mmedsger@tribweb.com or via Twitter @matthew_medsger.